TeeGree/goat-slips/readme.md

 Begin by creating a blank SQL Server database and deploying the scripts in the `db` folder to it.
 You can use the database project (`db/GoatSlipsDb.sln`) to deploy these scripts.

+Ensure that the `db/GoatSlipsDb/AddAccessRights.sql` script is ran on the target db once the schema has been deployed.

 ## Server

 Open the .NET 6 Web API solution (`api/GoatSlipsApi.sln`).